 On Monday 22 June NatWest Social and Community Capital launched the £1m Coronavirus Response Fund.
 Applications for the Coronavirus Response Fund are now closed.

 On Friday 29 May the Government released an update to the Job Retention Scheme, please see tab below for more details.
 Note, applications from new applicants for the JRS closed on 30 June 2020.

 On Friday 29 May the Government announced the second grant for the Self-employed income support scheme (SEISS).
 Please see the tab below for more details.

 On Friday 1 May the Government announced a ‘Top Up’ discretionary grant for certain small businesses not in scope for the business grant funds scheme.
-The application process will open on Friday 29 May.
+The application process opened on Friday 29 May.
 Go to our Discretionary top-up fund page for details on how to apply

 On Tuesday 26 May the Government launched its online service for small and medium-sized employers to recover Statutory Sick Pay (SSP) payments they have made to their employees.
 Go to the 'Statutory Sick Pay' tab below for more details.